robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

 \sigma^2 = E[(X - \mu)^2]
 $$

-If we had a sample of $n$ values of $X$ we could try to estimate the variace by replacing the expectancy $E[\cdot]$ with the average value across the samples:
+If we had a sample of $n$ values of $X$ we could try to estimate the variance by replacing the expectancy $E[\cdot]$ with the average value across the samples:
 $$
 \frac{1}{n} \sum_i \left(X_i - \mu \right)^2
 $$